Benchmarking Compositionality with Formal Languages: Abstract

 \section{Abstract}

 Recombining known primitive concepts into larger novel combinations is a quintessentially human cognitive capability.
-Whether large neural models in NLP acquire this ability while learning from data is an open question.
-In this paper, we look at this problem from the perspective of formal languages.
+Whether large neural models in NLP can acquire this ability while learning from data is an open question.
+In this paper, we investigate this problem from the perspective of formal languages.
 We use deterministic finite-state transducers to make an unbounded number of datasets with controllable properties governing compositionality.
-By randomly sampling over many transducers, we explore which of their properties (number of states, alphabet size, number of transitions etc.) contribute to learnability of a compositional relation by a neural network.
-In general, we find that the models either learn the relations completely or not at all.
-The key is transition coverage, setting a soft learnability limit at $400$ examples per transition.
+By randomly sampling over many transducers, we explore which of their properties contribute to learnability of a compositional relation by a neural network.
+We find that the models either learn the relations completely or not at all.
+The key is transition coverage, setting a soft learnability limit at $400$ examples per transition.\looseness-1